 Employers should have in place emergency and first aid kits at strategic locations on the worksite so that in case of accidents workers can easily use them to help their co-workers until emergency services arrive to provide professional medical treatment as required.
 Emergency kits should also contain flashlights as power outages are possible in severe winter weather.

 Communication is important at any time.
-However, having proper two-way communications with workers during the winter can help ensure that workers views and needs are being addressed so that their health and safety remains a priority at all times while they continue to give their best to their occupation and ensure productivity even while work becomes more arduous when working outdoors in winter.
+However, having proper two-way communications with workers during the winter can help ensure that workers' views and needs are being addressed so that their health and safety remain a priority at all times while they continue to give their best to their occupation and ensure productivity even while work becomes more arduous when working outdoors in winter.

 Remain Alert to Weather Forecasts